 You are here

 The Graduate Major Studio in the Film/Video MFA Program focuses on critiques of student work and discussion of various theoretical and contemporary issues in the moving image.
-The curriculum includes visits with nationally and internationally known film/video artists and curators, and weekly screenings at the MassArt Film Society.
+The curriculum includes visits with nationally and internationally known film/video artists and curators.

 Each semester, students may choose a Mentor Advisor from outside the department for consultation on a particular facet of their work.
 Other program opportunities include cross-registration with MIT and UMass Boston, internships, and teaching assistantships.
-In addition to the MassArt Film Society and Visiting Artist lectures, the City of Boston offers exceptional cultural, creative and intellectual resources for students.
+In addition to screenings and Visiting Artist lectures, the City of Boston offers exceptional cultural, creative and intellectual resources for students.

 - Develop a professional studio practice, with personal content and vision